Genesis 17 – God Reaffirms the Covenant

 Then God said to Abraham, “As for Sarai your wife, you shall not call her name Sarai, but Sarah shall be her name.
 And I will bless her and also give you a son by her; then I will bless her, and she shall be a mother of nations; kings of peoples shall be from her.”

 b.
-And I will bless her and also give you a son by her: God made it plain that this son will not come about by another surrogate-mother situation (as with Hagar and Ishmael).
-Sarah herself will give birth, even though it is past her time in life to do so (Sarah was about 90 years old at this time).
+And I will bless her and also give you a son by her: By emphasizing the word “her,” God made it plain that this son will not come about by another surrogate-mother situation (as with Hagar and Ishmael).
+Sarah herself would give birth, even though it was past her time in life to do so (Sarah was about 90 years old at this time).

 2. (17-18) Abraham’s response to the promise.